 In 1861, Thomas was recorded as the owner of the following properties that were rated in Fitzroy Ward:

-2. 44 William St - all ditto; occupied by Henry WALLS.
+2. 44 William Street - all ditto; occupied by Henry WALLS.

-These street numberings were only temporary, & by 1867, the now pair of terraced houses which Thomas owned on Palmer St were numbered 126 (probably the former 108 - Thomas continued to reside in this one until his death) & 128 (the southern house, standing on the north side of Spence Lane, which ran from Palmer St to Bourke St, just north of William St, & which disappeared, around the year 2000, under the new circular south-bound on-ramp into the airport tunnel).
+These street numberings were only temporary, & by 1867, the now pair of terraced houses which Thomas owned on Palmer Street were numbered 126 (probably the former 108 - Thomas continued to reside in this one until his death) & 128 (the southern house, standing on the north side of Spence Lane, which ran from Palmer Street to Bourke Street, just north of William Street, & which disappeared, around the year 2000, under the new circular south-bound on-ramp into the airport tunnel).

 THOMAS SPENCE SERVES HIS PARLIAMENT.